mkiganane20/Group-5_Phase_Four_Project/README.md

 This project showcases a scalable and practical recommendation system tailored for movie platforms.
 First, The SVD model outperforms memory-based KNN by capturing latent features genre preferences, user tastes, rating habits and, with 50 factors, delivers high accuracy without heavy compute demands.

 Secondly, top Films like Forrest Gump, and Shawshank Redemption should be featured by the streaming platform .
-They should be unpersonalised recommendations because they are classic high rated hits and boost overall platform engagement
+They should be unpersonalised recommendations because they are classic high rated hits and boost overall platform engagement.

 ## Contributors:
 1. Michelle Chekwoti